ezzye/CV/README.md

 Junior developer available immediately.

-Last work project was working as sole business analysis on C# web billing for easyJet that saved £300K+ pa.
+My last project as an employee was working as sole business analysis on C# web billing for easyJet that saved £300K+ pa.

 Makers Academy graduate, my last three projects were:
 - Takeaway website - BDD, MEAN stack (mongodb, Express, Angular and Nodejs) and JQuery;